-- (a) The ability of other bidders/proposers in meeting the Project Specific Goal(s) may be considered. - A contact log showing the name, address, and contact number (phone or fax) used to contact the proposed certified subcontractors, nature of work requested for quote, date of contact, person making the effort; - (2) The description of work for which a quote was requested; - (3) The amount of the quote given, if one was obtained; - (4) The list of divisions of work not subcontracted and an explanation why not; and - (5) Subcontractor information as requested by forms developed by the Department. - (b) For contracts other than for construction related professional services, a signed letter of intent from all listed JSEBs describing the work, materials, equipment or services to be performed or provided by the JSEBs and the agreed upon dollar value shall be due with the bid documents but in no event before the expiration of 48 hours after the submission of the bid. - (c) For construction related professional services contracts, the highest ranked proposer must deliver at the time of fee and contract negotiations signed letters of intent between itself and the JSEBs to be utilized.

-If the Director finds that a bidder/proposer did not make sufficient Good Faith Efforts, the Director shall communicate this finding to the User Department and recommend that the bid/proposal be rejected.
-A bidder/proposer may protest this determination pursuant to the City's bid protest procedures.
+- contact number (phone or fax) used to contact the proposed certified subcontractors, nature of work requested for quote, date of contact, person making the effort; - (2) The description of work for which a quote was requested; - (3) The amount of the quote given, if one was

+(1) A contact log showing the name, address, and

+- (4) The list of divisions of work not subcontracted and an explanation why not; and - (5) Subcontractor information as requested by forms developed by the Department. - (b) For contracts other than for construction related professional services, a signed letter of intent from all listed JSEBs and MBEs describing the work, materials, equipment or services to be performed or provided by the JSEBs and MBEs and the agreed upon dollar value shall be due with the bid documents but in no event before the expiration of forty-eight hours after the submission of the bid. - (c) For construction related professional services contracts, the highest ranked proposer must deliver at the time of fee and contract negotiations signed letters of intent between itself and the JSEBs and MBEs(s) to be utilized. - If the Director finds that a bidder/proposer did not make sufficient Good Faith Efforts, the Director shall communicate this finding to the User Department and recommend that the bid/proposal be rejected.
+A bidder/proposer may protest this determination pursuant to the City's bid protest procedures. - Sec.
+126.615.
+Continuing obligations of JSEBs and MBEs and graduation. - The certification status of all JSEBs and MBEs shall be reviewed annually by the Director through re-certification application.
+Failure of the firm to seek re-certification by filing the necessary documentation with the Department within ninety days from the date of receipt of written notification from Department may result in de-certification.

+- (a) It is the responsibility of the JSEB or MBE to notify the Department of any change in its circumstances affecting its continued eligibility for the Program.
+Failure to do so may result in the firm's de-certification and preclusion from future participation. - (b) The JSEB or MBE that no longer meets certification may be decertified at any time. - (c) A firm, or qualifying individuals, who have participated in the JSEB program for a total of fifteen years shall graduate from the Program.

 Sec.
-126.613. - Continuing obligations of JSEBs and graduation.

-The certification status of all JSEBs shall be reviewed annually by the Director through recertification application.
-Failure of the firm to seek re-certification by filing the necessary documentation with the Department within 60 days from the date of receipt of written notification from Department may result in de-certification.

-- (a) It is the responsibility of the JSEB to notify the Department of any change in its circumstances affecting its continued eligibility for the Program.
-Failure to do so may result in the firm's decertification and preclusion from future participation. - (b) The JSEB that no longer meets certification may be decertified at any time. - (c) A firm, or qualifying individuals, who have participated in the JSEB program for a total of 15 years shall graduate from the Program.

-Sec.
-126.614. - De-certification, Denial and appeal procedure.
+126.616.
+De-certification, Denial and appeal procedure.